metauni/metauni.github.io/about/tech.md

 - Can interact with the world by walking around, and "seeing" a subset of objects
 - Can build using the Builder Tools

 The underlying LLM is either ChatGPT or GPT4 depending on the setting.
+You can [learn how the tech works](https://github.com/metauni/metauniOS/blob/main/README-AI.md).

 # Boards